 So as fate would have it, many years later I ended working at Sofitel Grand Boulevard Hotel.
 The career switch, from manufacturing to service industry was motivated by my desire to go to law school.
 My plan was to take evening classes which I couldn’t do in my previous job.
 I soon found out though that as the Manager of the Japan Market of Sofitel, I had to take care not only of the Japanese corporate and travel accounts, but also have to make myself available, sometimes 24/7, when there’s a huge group of Japanese in-house guests.
 Hence, the plan to pursue law studies didn’t work out but I had the most enjoyable job ever!
 And very glamorous, too.
 I had to dress up nicely and get myself dolled up everyday, meet all types of people from around the world, eat delicious food at the hotel for free, and enjoyed many other perks.
 As to giving assistance to the Japanese guests, I do recall only two or three occasions when my sleep was interrupted; I had to jump out of bed in the middle of the night and run to the lobby to help a Japanese guest who was ill (most of them didn’t speak English and I had to call the doctor and do the translations).
 But it’s nothing compared to the joy of being able to help someone in need, and the fun of being able to walk into the hotel’s kitchen at ungodly hour to get food, or pick one or two desserts to bring back into my room after attending to a sick Japanese guest.
 And yes, I’ve eaten tons of sweets at Sofitel! 😂 I got to do all of that and many other things I never got to do at Hitachi or any other workplace.

 A year after I moved to the hotel industry, I’ve meet at the lobby of Sofitel a young man who would, over two years later, become my husband.
 Never in my wildest dream did it occur to me then that I’d end up marrying him.
-Never did I dream about living abroad, much less marrying a foreigner, and a preacher.
+Never did I dream about living abroad, much less marrying a foreigner.
+I’ve dreamt of marrying a Filipino, and live in the tropics.
 Now I look back and ask myself, ‘Who would have ever thought that I’d land a job at a five-star hotel in Manila seventeen years after my father brought me to InterCon, and that, I’d meet my husband at the lobby of Sofitel eighteen years after that first lounging experience at InterCon Hotel with my father?’
 (Now, I am not here to share my love story.
 I’ll leave that with Jared since he’s a great story teller.
 He’s very good at it that each time he shares our love story to a different set of young people at our church, these kids always end up laughing and crying especially when he gets to the part where he’d say, ‘I walk into the revolving door of Sofitel, and behind the fountain at the lobby there was a rainbow, and I saw the most . . . then, you know what?
 Elna did this and that . . . terrible . . . she broke my heart twice . . . it took me two years to convince her to even go out with me for a date . . . now, let me tell you blah blah blah.
 He’d go on and on and these teenagers would be laughing their heads off and/or crying their hearts out!😂) Sorry I digress.

 On hindsight, the trip to Manila with my father as a young girl was our first and last trip together to the capital city.
 As the youngest in the family, my siblings had remarkable memories about him, much more than I had.
 He seemed to innately know that his time was extremely limited and he made sure to take me, his youngest child, to Manila without my mom or a sibling, and tried to create a memorable event I’d never forget.
 He probably had an innate sense of his mortal timing.
 May be he had premonition that he only had three to four more years to live hence, he had given me the trip of a lifetime.